google/santa-tracker-web/README.md

 ## Changes

-In the 2015 version of Santa Tracker, some featured changes include-
+In the 2016 version of Santa Tracker, some featured changes include-

-* Upgrade to use Polymer 1.0+
+* Upgrade to use Polymer 1.7
-* Revamped Santa's Village including mobile-friendly responsive design
+* Santa is a Progressive Web App supporting Add to Home Screen and offline through Service Worker
-* Added several new games, including Present Bounce and Code Boogie, written in ES6
+* Further streamlined Chromecast support
-* Streamlined Chromecast support
+* Support the [Web Share API](https://developers.google.com/web/updates/2016/10/navigator-share) where available
-* Increased use of emojis
+* Added several new games, including Gift Matcher, Code a Snowflake and Wrap Battle

 # Supports